Free Evaluation | Available 24/7

 Stand Your Ground

-When dealing with an independent insurance adjuster, it is important to remember that you are in control.
-Don’t accept a settlement offer without fully understanding the implications and consequences — even if the adjuster is trying to pressure you into doing so.
+When dealing with an independent insurance adjuster from an insurance company, it is important to remember that you are in control.
+Don’t accept a settlement offer without fully understanding the implications and consequences — even if the insurance adjuster is trying to pressure you into doing so.
 Remain firm and stick to your guns.
 After all, it is your right as a policyholder to know the full value of your claim before making a decision.

 If you feel like you don’t have the information or confidence to stay strong through your claim, don’t feel like you’ve failed.
 Insurance companies have decades of experience with claims and have long-developed playbooks meant to intimidate or overwhelm claimants.
 When you work with a personal injury attorney, they can help you stay focused on the end goal and identify different ways to alleviate short-term financial pressures that may otherwise cause you issues during the process.
 Things like medical payment deferrals can help you address the upfront costs of your claim so that you don’t feel like you need to settle quickly for less than you deserve.